 Sheriff’s Office personnel had to deal with serious financial concerns.
 In the early years, the Sheriff’s Office was solely supported by the goodwill of the town and the fee system.
 Guess which paid more, and not by a lot?
 This did not allow a Deputy Sheriff to draw a respectable salary by any means.
 The rewards of the job were not monetary, but from the self-respect gained by job performance.
 The June 16, 1933, issue of the Hastings Herald deplored the fee system.
 The paper said that this system caused law enforcement officials to “commercialize on their authority for the sake of fees, instead of exercising their authority in an effort to keep the peace. . . ” In the 1950’s, the fee system was replaced by a more sensible portion of the county’s tax revenue being allotted to the management of the Sheriff’s Office.

 Sheriff Lawrence O. “L.O.”
 Davis – 1949 until 1970.
 Sheriff Davis held office for 21 years.
 During those years, society saw a changing culture.
-In 1952, a new jail was completed, and Sheriff Davis moved his headquarters from the old jail on McWilliams Street to the new jail on Lewis Speedway.
-It was during his tenure that uniforms were adopted.
-The incident prompting uniforms occurred with Deputy Kenny Masters.
+In 1952, a new jail was completed, and Sheriff Davis moved his headquarters from the old jail on McWilliams Street to a new jail on Lewis Speedway.

-It seems Deputy Masters was on the beach patrolling and found a man sleeping on the beach.
+One of Sheriff Davis’ deputies, Deputy Masters, was on the beach patrolling and found a man sleeping on the beach.
 Deputy Masters, being in civilian clothes, wearing a gun and a very small Sheriff’s shield, approached the man.
 When the man awakened, he saw Deputy Masters’ gun and thought he was being robbed.
 The man then reached for his gun, and Deputy Masters shot the man.
 Later at the hospital, Deputy Masters asked the man why in the world did you go for a gun?
 The man said, “I thought your were trying to rob me.”
 The next day, Deputy Masters went down to the store, bought khaki work shirts and slacks, and pinned his shield on his shirt.
 Later Sheriff Davis got patches, and they were sewn onto the khaki shirt.
 From there, our current Sheriff’s uniform developed into what it is today.

 It was also during Sheriff Davis’ time that the first marked patrol car was put on the street.
 Painted green and white with a star on the sides, the car was assigned to Deputy Noah Carter.

-One major development that his tenure as Sheriff saw was the civil rights movement, a challenging time for our nation, state and county.
-In 1963, the Reverend Martin Luther King and his associates came to St. Augustine, the oldest city in the nation.
-St. Augustine became the site of many demonstrations.
-During one of these, Dr. King was arrested by deputies and booked into the St. Johns County Jail.
+One major development that his tenure as Sheriff saw was the civil rights movement.
+In 1963, the Reverend Martin Luther King was arrested by deputies and booked into the St. Johns County Jail.
 Shortly afterwards, Dr. King and others were released from jail.

-Sheriff Davis was well respected in the community.
-Many citizens tell stories of his kindness; taking bags of groceries to those who were in need, or helping others get jobs.
-Sheriff Davis had been a city police officer for approximately three years prior to taking the Office of Sheriff.
-He had a deep, abiding commitment to the youth of our county.
-Also, he was one of the founders of the Florida Sheriff’s Boys Ranch, which grew from a small camp on the banks of the Suwannee River to a working ranch system, serving thousands of Florida’s children every year.
+Sheriff Davis was one of the founders of the Florida Sheriff’s Boys Ranch, which grew from a small camp on the banks of the Suwannee River to a working ranch system, serving thousands of Florida’s children every year.

 In 1970, then Governor Claude Kirk removed Sheriff Davis from office based on allegations made by several individuals.
 Subsequently, in a trial, Sheriff Davis was found innocent.
 Later, at hearings in Tallahassee in front of the Senate, Sheriff Davis was exonerated.
 By this time, Governor Kirk had appointed Dudley Garrett, to take Sheriff Davis’ place.